5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Haswell-Broadwell.md

 </details>

 ## About
-Although installing and running macOS Ventura on machines with Intel Haswell and Broadwell CPUs is possible with OpenCore and the OpenCore Legacy Patcher (OCLP), it’s not documented nor officially supported by Dortania – their support is limited to Apple Macs.
+Although installing and running macOS Monterey and newer on machines with Intel Haswell and Broadwell CPUs is possible with OpenCore and the OpenCore Legacy Patcher (OCLP), it’s not officially supported by Dortania – their support is limited to Apple Macs.
 Since no guide exists, I created this one in order to bridge the gap.
-I wrote it based on my experiences getting macOS Ventura to run on an Ivy Bridge Laptop and analyzing the log, config and EFI folder after building OpenCore with OCLP for a Haswell system.
+I wrote it based on my experiences, analyzing the config and EFI folder and log after building OpenCore with OCLP for a Haswell system.

 | ⚠️ Important Status Updates |
 |:----------------------------|
-| Don't install macOS Sequoia yet.
-OCLP cannot patch it yet.
-Currently, there's no solution to make enable iGPU drivers on Haswell systems!
+| All good.

 ### How Haswell/Broadwell systems are affected
 In macOS Ventura, support for CPU families prior to Kaby Lake was dropped.
 For Haswell/Broadwell CPUs this mainly affects integrated Graphics and Metal support.
 So what we will do is prepare the config with the required patches, settings and kexts for installing and running macOS Ventura and then add iGPU/GPU drivers in Post-Install using OpenCore Legacy Patcher.